Note to readers: In the coming months, we will regularly update this guidance in line with legislative movements.

 Stalled for now

 Not every bill that is introduced into the legislative system is passed.
-In fact, many state’s data privacy laws have either been overturned, or no action was taken on them by the deadline.
+In fact, many states’ data privacy laws have either been overturned, or no action was taken on them by the deadline in 2021.
 This has happened in:

 - North Dakota

-But, with some bills still active, and mounting pressure on governments and organisations alike to prioritise consumer privacy, there is no doubt that we will see more changes to US state privacy laws in the coming months and years – perhaps even foreshadowing a federal law.
+Regardless, with mounting pressure on governments and organisations alike to prioritise consumer privacy, there is no doubt that we will see more changes to US state privacy laws in the coming months and years – perhaps even foreshadowing a federal law.

 If you are concerned about the impact of these regulations on your business, the good news is that they tend to draw on the CCPA and CDPA which, in turn, are closely modelled on the GDPR.
 For organisations operating in the above states, this means that being aligned to the GDPR puts you in good stead to meet the compliance requirements of state regulations.